ivanbratovic/minik8s/README.md

 that's used to deploy the files, in `minik8s/templates/configmap.yaml`.
 It's currently used to mount files from the `minik8s/html/` directory into the nginx container to serve them.

+## How It Works: Dual index.html Pattern

+This project uses two `index.html` files with different purposes:

+1. **`/index.html`** (root directory) - Baked into the Docker image as a fallback
+   - Shows an error message if ConfigMap mounting fails
+   - Built into the container during `docker build`
+   - Located at `/usr/share/nginx/html/index.html` in the container

+2. **`/minik8s/html/index.html`** - Deployed via Kubernetes ConfigMap
+   - The actual content served when deployment is successful
+   - Mounted over the fallback file via ConfigMap volume mount
+   - Easy to update without rebuilding the Docker image

+To customize the served content, edit files in `minik8s/html/` and redeploy with Helm.
+The ConfigMap will automatically update, and pods will restart due to the checksum annotation in the deployment.

 ## Requirements

 - Minikube